Ask your questions in private on our private Facebook Group:

 Not that he’s a pick-up artist; I don’t have any reason to think that.
 But it’s just a typical thing where when you put a woman way up here and you see yourself down here, such that she can disrespect the heck out of you and yet you’re still not willing to walk away, you’re still willing to give her precious jewels.
 It’s a sunk cost at this point – unless you can sell them.
-If you can sell the jewels and get some money back, I would say to do that.
-But otherwise, if it’s given to her as if it’s a sunk cost – you can give people anything, as long as you’re not expecting something in return.
-And you’ll be strong and you won’t be needy.
+If you can sell the jewels and get some money back, I would say do that.
+But otherwise, if it’s a sunk cost given to her, as if it’s a sunk cost – you can give people anything, as long as you’re not expecting something in return.
+And you’ll be strong and it won’t be needy.

 And same with your previous question, Nate, over-invested.
 Just driving an hour out to meet her and all she’s got to do is step out of her house to meet you; you’re already screwed up in the head.
 And you’re going to be working really hard on that date to make it worth the drive.

 Imagine you just showed up and all you had was an hour-long chat.
 That would’ve been an okay date if you just walked out your door.
 But now you’re putting a whole hour in, so you’re going to work a lot harder to get something out of it.

 This is just part of human psychology.
 Every human being ought to learn about how this thing works, this brain, the psychology, the emotions that they feel.
 Unfortunately, society has fucked you over.
 Why?
 Because most of society has been telling us that we should learn the maths and sciences and engineering and basically turning you into a human robot.